-In 1873 a group of sturdy tents were built on the shores of the Endeavour river, this seaside tented village became Cooks Town.
+In 1873 a group of sturdy tents were built on the shores of the Endeavour River, this seaside tented village became Cooks Town.
 Cooktown was later named in the honour of Captain James Cook, who in 1770 beached the HM Bark the Endeavour on the Southern banks.
-He named the Endeavour River where the crew made repairs after running aground on Endeavour reef located on the same latitude as Mungumby Lodge, this is one of many reefs that fringe this Rainforest & Reef coastline.
+He named the Endeavour River where the crew made repairs after running aground on Endeavour reef located on the same latitude as Mungumby Lodge, this is one of many reefs that fringe the Great Barrier Reef coastline.

 More than 100 years after Cook’s visit the area remained as it had always been, a peaceful, tranquil spot inhabited only by nomadic Aboriginals.
 In 1873 all this came to an abrupt end when James Venture Mulligan discovered gold in the Palmer River.
 It was decided that the site of Cook’s landing on the Endeavour River would be used as a port for the trek to the Goldfields and would become a busy remote Far Northern seaport.